StatStud/techblog/content/posts/bayesian-statistics-the-fun-way.md

 The remainder of this chapter uses a really cool and easy to follow example of testing our with dice.

+It's important to note that while the bayes factor can provide a useful back-of-the-envelope analysis, it alone can't be used as a single say--it's only a means of comparing two hypotheses.

+Calculating the posterior odds is a more formula and useful test.

 ### Why the davy would I use Bayes Reasoning when I can use a simple Chi-Square test to see if the dice is fair?

 It's all about the data you have available to you.